-Security Arrangements Electronic Access control systems at the entrance doors operated by card,

-at the Property code, or fob.

-Removal/Unlocking of

-Additional Security

-Measures on Doors, No additional security/access control measures are in place at this premises.

-Gates & Escape

-Routes

-Electronic Access Where installed, are provided with emergency release over-ride buttons

-Control Systems which are within easy reach and obvious view of persons who are leaving the
+Security Arrangements at the Property CCTV cameras monitoring the external areas of the premises.
+Electronic Access control systems at the entrance doors operated by card, code, or fob and tenants via an intercom system.
+Perimeter lighting.
+Removal/Unlocking of Additional Security Measures on Doors, Gates & Escape Routes No additional security/access control measures are in place at this premises.
+Electronic Access Control Systems Where installed are provided with green break glass override units which are within easy reach and obvious view of persons who are leaving the premises.

-Control Cystems premises.